alexmelocco/melocco_resonate/q2_contacts_app/README.md

 - Deployed on github pages - just for convinience and ease of access

 # Code itself
--  main functionality is in the folder src/components.
+-  Most of the functionality is in the folder src/components.

 # Basic operation (normal commands)
 - `npm start`